Course code ArhiB007

 Prepared album with painting exercises.

-At the end of the study course, the accumulative assessment consists of drawing and graphics intermediates, the results of the geometric drawing tests and the assessment of painting exercises.
+At the end of the study course, the accumulative exam consists of drawing and graphics intermediates, the results of the geometric drawing tests and the assessment of painting exercises.

 Description of the organization and tasks of students’ independent work

-Students completes tasks during laboratory work and at home.
+Students completes tasks during practical works and at home.
 Each student must develop the following works individually:

 Criteria for Evaluating Learning Outcomes